 As far as the new batch of victims, an estimated 600 actresses went out for the Alice character.
 Lisa Wilcox (A Nightmare on Elm Street 5: The Dream Child 1989) made the cut, and related to the character of Alice well.
 She and her brother, Rick (Andras Jones: Sorority Babes in the Slimeball Bowl-O-Rama 1988, Alien Nation (TV Series) 1990), were supposed to be twins according to the script.
 The rest of the kids played by Dan Hassel (A Nightmare on Elm Street 5: The Dream Child 1989), Brooke Theiss in her most high-profile movie role, Toy Newkirk also in her most high-profile movie role, are the typical male and female jocks and nerd respectively.

-Although the film clips, the editing let the characters breathe, so audiences care even though it is predictable who is going.
-Then when nightmares come, the kills are drawn out for maximum affect.
+Although the film clips, the editing lets the characters breathe, so audiences care even though it is predictable who is going.
+Then when nightmares come, the kills are drawn out for maximum effect.
 That being said, The Dream Master had perhaps the most unique feel of any in the series at the time.
 It was scary at times, but it was also funny, and not overly gruesome.
 In fact, many may have considered it an acceptable date movie at the time, perhaps helping its profitability.
 Other aspects which almost may have helped the film’s more commercial appeal was the exceptionally unique soundtrack.
 It was a soundtrack all over the map, featuring the aforementioned Tuesday Knight opener “Nightmare,” Dramarama’s “Anything, Anything (I’ll Give You),” Billy Idol’s “Fatal Charm,” as well as The Fat Boys’ “Are You Ready for Freddy.”
 In fact, The Fat Boys song even had a music video including Freddy rapping along with audio of Heather Langenkamp’s infamous line, “Don’t fall asleep.”

 When it finally hit theaters in the late summer of 1988, competing with American Western hit Young Guns which dropped a week earlier, A Nightmare on Elm Street 4: The Dream Master ranked at number 1 at the box office.
-The websites, Rotten Tomatoes and Internet Movie Database, has the film with 56% “Fresh” rating and 5.7/10 respectively while staying in the Pop culture’s eye with merchandise being sold officially and fan-made.
+The websites, Rotten Tomatoes and Internet Movie Database, have the film with 56% “Fresh” rating and 5.7/10 respectively while staying in the Pop culture’s eye with merchandise being sold officially and fan-made.
 Media has also kept the film in the mind’s eye through references in TV, other films, music videos, and video games such as The Golden Girls episode, “Empty Nests” in 1987 when the girls go to see part 4 telling Rose that it is not necessary to have seen parts 1, 2, and 3.
 Another example is in 1990’s Ghost when the poster is in a window.
 The legendary Rap group, The Fat Boys released a video for their song “Are You Ready for Freddy” that played during the ending credits of Dream Master.

 The film has also made its way onto video game consoles with 2011’s Mortal Kombat, where Freddy made an appearance.
 Finally, A Nightmare on Elm Street 4: The Dream Master’s success warranted four more sequels, which includes A Nightmare on Elm Street 5: The Dream Child.
 Another quick sequel, The Dream Child hit theaters almost a year later with Lisa Wilcox returning once again as Alice, solidifying herself as one of few main characters to survive onto A Nightmare on Elm Street sequel.
 In 2010, the franchise was rebooted with Jackie Earle Haley taking the Freddy mantle with mixed reviews.
-Still relevant, the franchise is supposed to be getting yet another jump-start with Kevin Bacon reportedly rumored to being played Freddy Kruger…proving in dreams… Freddy is forever!
+Still relevant, the franchise is supposed to be getting yet another jump-start with Kevin Bacon reportedly rumored to potentially play Freddy Kruger…proving in dreams… Freddy is forever!

 No comment